Please note we have relocated to a ‘temporary’ business address whilst Weighbridge House undergoes extensive renovations.

 9. Will my information be transferred to an unauthorised jurisdiction?

 Gower will never transfer your Personal Data to an unauthorised jurisdiction.
-The exception to this rule is if you, as the Data Subject, exercise your Right and request that your Personal Data is sent to another Data Controller in an Unauthorised Jurisdiction.
+The exception to this rule is if you, as the Data Subject, exercise your Right and request that your Personal Data is sent to another Data Controller; in this instance your Data will be given to you in a format you require to pass on to a third party in an Unauthorised Jurisdiction.

 10. How long will my information be kept?